-At the end of the challenge, students will compete against local schools and present their designs at a celebration event.
+At the end of the challenge, students will compete against other local schools and present their designs at a celebration event.

 Why take part?

-The Green Plan It Challenge has been designed to be student led, allowing them to explore community needs and environmental issues.
-The challenge has broad curriculum relevance in subjects such as Science, D&T, Art, PSHE and Citizenship.
+The Green Plan It Challenge is designed to be student led, allowing them to explore community needs and environmental issues.

 What is the process?

-Schools will be invited to apply to participate in one of our regional hubs: Bristol, Birmingham, Glasgow, Norwich, Newcastle, Manchester, London or Harrogate.
+Schools will be invited to apply to participate in one of our regional hubs: Birmingham, Bristol, Edinburgh, London, Manchester, Newcastle, Norwich or Sheffield.

-The RHS will then match each school with a local industry mentor.
+The RHS will then match each team with a local industry mentor.

 The students will be invited to attend an inspiring launch event in autumn where they will met their mentor and the RHS team to learn more about the Green Plan It Challenge.

-During the ten-week challenge the students will work on their design at school, with advice from their industry mentor.
+During the ten week challenge the students will work on their design at school, with advice from their industry mentor.
 We recommend around a minimum of 2 hours a week is spent on the challenge but you can spend more.

 In December, all participating students will be be invited to attend a celebration event at their regional hub to present their designs for assessment, receive feedback on their work and celebrate their achievements with their industry mentors.